German Subtitles and Accessibility

-The app STARKS is available free of charge.
+The apps GRETA and STARKS are available free of charge.

 What if I don’t have access to a smartphone?

 DOK Leipzig has a number of smartphones available for use.
-The Festival Counter in CineStar can loan you a smartphone, provided you present an identity card which we will hold as security for the duration of the loan.
+The Festival Counter in CineStar and in Passage Kinos can loan you a smartphone, provided you present an identity card which we will hold as security for the duration of the loan.
 These devices have the subtitles for each film pre-loaded.
-The smartphones are only for use within CineStar.
+The smartphones are only for use within the festival cinemas.